 - Investment – the anticipation of rewards in the future

-Now, there are some apparent differences between loops and hooks.
-The former is a strategy to bring in new users, and the latter is a strategy to ensure existing users keep using your product.
-However, there are many similarities with regards to how to engineer an intended response from your users.
+Now, there are some differences between acquisition loops and the hook model.
+The former is a strategy to bring in new users.
+The latter is a strategy to ensure existing users keep using your product.
+On the otherhand, there are many similarities with regards to engineering an intended response from your users.

-Where they differ is after the action step – the growth loop requires an external action designed to expose the brand to potential new users.
+Where they differ is after the action step.
+The acquisition loop requires an external action designed to expose the brand to potential new users.
 In contrast, the Hooked model is an internal action designed to establish a habit.

 Driving consistent engagement and growth without investing additional resources is a recipe for explosive growth.